Winter Clothes for Kids: Our Favorite Cold-Weather Layers

 How to Layer Winter Clothes for Kids

-There are a few secrets to layering for outdoor conditions, but I think the most important one for kids that are old enough to dress themselves is to give them some independence while still setting boundaries about what they can and can’t wear for winter play.
+There are a few secrets to layering for outdoor conditions, but I think the most important one for kids who are old enough to dress themselves is to give them some independence while still setting boundaries about what they can and can’t wear for winter play.

-Not only are your kids old enough to dress themselves by age four or five, but teaching them layering techniques that they can use on their own will be a skill that they can use forever.
+Not only are your kids old enough to dress themselves by age four or five, but teaching them layering techniques that they can use on their own will be a skill they can use forever.

 Yes, they’ll forget how to layer when they’re about 12 or 13, but they’ll come back to it when being warm and comfortable is more important than fashion.

-• Layers are meant to be stripped off and put back on.
+- Layers are meant to be stripped off and put back on.
 It may be tempting to dress your kids in super warm winter clothing all the time ” just in case”, but the last thing you want is for your kids to get overheated, sweat, stop moving, and then get chilled inside their jackets and snow pants.
 Teach your kids to remove their insulating layer when they get too hot and put it back on when they are chilled.

-• A waterproof layer is a must for active kids.
+- A waterproof layer is a must for active kids.
 Kids run hot and cold, but you can pretty much count on them getting wet if they are playing outside in the snow.
 Make sure that your kids head out with a waterproof jacket, waterproof snow pants, waterproof mittens, and waterproof boots.

-• Instead of scarves that are bulky and can get lost or caught in things, try a fleece neck warmer (we love these from Turtle Fur), which are lightweight, warm, and affordable.
+- Instead of scarves that are bulky and can get lost or caught in things, try a fleece neck warmer (we love these from Turtle Fur), which are lightweight, warm, and affordable.
 They’re also easy to wash and soft against your kids’ skin.

-• Keep the base layers snug and the top layers big.
+- Keep the base layers snug and the top layers big.
 Kids grow like weeds!
 You can save a bit of your hard-earned money by buying your waterproof layer a size too big.
 Just be sure the base layer and the insulating layer fit just right.

-• Just say no to cotton in the winter.
+- Just say no to cotton in the winter.
 Cotton gets wet easily and dries slowly, sucking the warmth out of your kids.
 Instead of cotton, opt for warm base layers made from either Merino wool or Capilene.
 Both dry quickly and will wick away moisture.

 The Best Winter Clothes for Kids Who Love Being Outdoors

-When outfitting active kids for cold weather, windy conditions, and snow play, we work with three main layers – the base layer, which goes against the skin, an insulating layer for maximum warmth, and a waterproof layer to keep your kids dry.
+When outfitting active kids for cold weather, windy conditions, and snow play, we work with three main layers: the base layer, which goes against the skin, an insulating layer for maximum warmth, and a waterproof layer to keep your kids dry.

 Your kids can learn to mix and match these cold-weather layers based on precipitation, temperature, and what kind of activity they’re doing outdoors.